-This guidebook explains the activities and processes used by Headquarters AF/A5/7 in support of overarching capability development to realize assessments of capability needs.
-The focus of Volume 2C is the early assessment and analysis activities that establish a need (or not) for a Materiel Solution to satisfy a capability need.
-The AF/A5/7 and MAJCOMs/Lead Agents must align efforts in this early analysis to enable deliberate and rapid Capability Development.
-This Guidebook synchronizes the latest guidance for Capabilities-Based Analysis activities with the other portions of the current AF Operational Requirements processes and the Joint Capability Integration Development System (JCIDS).
+This guidebook describes the activities and processes used by Headquarters Air Force, A5/7 in support of overarching capability development to realize assessments of capability needs.
+The focus of Volume 2C is the early assessment and analysis activities that establish a need for a Materiel Solution to satisfy a capability need.
+The AF/A5/7 and Major Command (MAJCOM)s/Lead Agents must align efforts in this early analysis to enable deliberate and rapid Capability Development.
+This Guidebook synchronizes the latest guidance for Capabilities-Based Analysis activities with the other portions of the current AF Operational Requirements processes and JCIDS.